thisisevilevil/evilevil365/_posts/2024-05-26-TheEvolution-ARM-Devices.md

 * **App-vendor support**: Microsoft is encouraging all app vendors to add support for ARM64.
 Vendors that already [support ARM32 should migrate to ARM64 ASAP](https://learn.microsoft.com/en-us/windows/arm/arm32-to-arm64) - Note if the app vendors doesn't migrate in time, it will still run on Windows.
 It will just revert to running emulated rather than ARM-native, where the app might suffer a performance impact as a result.

 All of the above should be essential information for IT Admins to prepare themselves for ARM devices.
 Some of you probably have a lot of automation and scripts built to specifically reference C:\Program Files.
 Some of you will probably also be deploying ARM-based device enrolled to Intune very soon.
-If alot of your apps will not deploy on an ARM-based device, listed as "Not Applicable" in Intue, ensure the 32-bit requirement is selected, then it should deploy using the [previously mentioned emulation in the IME](https://learn.microsoft.com/en-us/windows/arm/apps-on-arm-x86-emulation).
+If alot of your apps will not deploy on an ARM-based device, listed as "Not Applicable" in Intune, ensure the 32-bit requirement is selected, then it should deploy using the [previously mentioned emulation in the IME](https://learn.microsoft.com/en-us/windows/arm/apps-on-arm-x86-emulation).

 ## Finalizing words

 I hope this post has been useful to you.
-ARM-based devices is now coming to market more broadly and swiftly than we have ever seen before, where the ones based on Snapdragon X Elite CPus will seemingly be branded "Copilot+ PCs".
+ARM-based windows devices is now coming to market more broadly and swiftly than we have ever seen before, where the ones based on Snapdragon X Elite CPUs will seemingly be branded "Copilot+ PCs".
 Just look at [this blog post by Microsoft](https://blogs.microsoft.com/blog/2024/05/20/introducing-copilot-pcs/)

 Personally, I think ARM-based windows devices is now here to stay, but the driver aspect is going to be problematic during the first 1-2 years for a lot of companies